JThomas404/saa-certification/README.md

 ## Final Thoughts

 This journey has been incredibly rewarding.
-I’ve gained valuable insights into AWS services and learned the best practices for designing scalable, secure cloud architectures.
+I have gained valuable insights into AWS services and learned the best practices for designing scalable, secure cloud architectures.
 I hope this repository serves as a helpful resource for others pursuing the AWS Certified Solutions Architect - Associate certification.
 Feel free to raise issues, ask questions, or contribute to improving this repository.

 ---